Maenad: References in modern culture

-Real life

 Maenads are the adopted symbol of Tetovo in North Macedonia, depicted prominently of the city's coat of arms.
 The inclusion of maenad imagery dates to 1932 when a small statuette of a maenad, dating to the 6th century BC, was found in the city.
 The "Tetovo Maenad" was featured on the reverse of a Macedonian 5000 denar banknote issued in 1996.

-The Japanese cosmetics company Nippon Menard Cosmetic Co. is named after them.
+In the television series Xena: Warrior Princess and Young Hercules, the bacchae are intentionally conflated with vampires.
+Their presentation on Xena focuses on the vampiric aspects of this conflation, while their appearances on Young Hercules highlight their maenadic traits.

+In season 2 of the HBO series True Blood, the primary antagonist was Maryann, a maenad.
+Many of the classic elements of maenads (including vines, people driven into a sexual frenzy and the head of a bull) were featured.